You’ll love this Italian biscotti recipe because it’s easy to make, crisp, crunchy, and with a pleasant almond flavor.

 Wet Ingredients

-- Almond milk: This is the best milk for this biscotti recipe because it boosts the nutty flavor of the biscotti.
-Substitute any other milk for almond milk.
+- Almond milk is the best milk for this biscotti recipe because it boosts the nutty flavor of the biscotti.
+You can substitute any other milk for almond milk.

 - Vegetable oil: Any will work.
-We recommend a neutral one like avocado, sunflower, or canola oil.
+We recommend olive oil, avocado oil, sunflower oil, or canola oil.

 - Sugar and powdered sugar: They are both recommended in this recipe.
 However, you could also use sugar.
 We find that the combination of both makes this biscotti recipe crunchier.

-- Citrus zest: We add both lemon zest and orange zest.
-You can use just one or the other if you prefer.
-Or you can replace it with anise seeds.
+- Citrus zest: We add both lemon and orange zest.
+You can use just one or the other if you prefer, or you can replace it with anise seeds.

-- Vanilla extract: Optional, but it complements the other ingredients well.
+- Vanilla extract is optional, but it complements the other ingredients well.
 Substitute almond extract, anise extract, or cinnamon.

 Dry Ingredients